-Fire Services Fire Protection System Design
+SPECIALIZATIONS: Fire Services Fire Protection System Design

-Purpose: The major in Fire Science Technology has been designed for students desiring to advance in the fire protective service occupations and to acquire knowledge in fire protection fundamentals useful in related occupations.
+PURPOSE: The major in Fire Science Technology has been designed for students desiring to advance in the fire protective service occupations and to acquire knowledge in fire protection fundamentals useful in related occupations.
 With the increasing complexity of modern technology in the fire protection field, it is necessary for fire protection personnel to acquire specialized knowledge and problem-solving skills to meet the challenge of a changing society.

-Occupational Objectives: Firefighter, Fire Officer, Fire Protection Specialist, Fire/Emergency Instructor, Fire or Building Inspector, Fire Investigator, Rescue Service, Emergency Medical Service, Hazardous Materials Services, Emergency Manager, Occupational or Industrial Safety and Risk Management, Fire Marshal, Fire Sprinkler Designer, Design Manager, Sprinkler Installer or Mechanic, and related occupations
+OCCUPATIONAL OBJECTIVES: Firefighter, Fire Officer, Fire Protection Specialist, Fire/Emergency Instructor, Fire or Building Inspector, Fire Investigator, Rescue Service, Emergency Medical Service, Hazardous Materials Services, Emergency Manager, Occupational or Industrial Safety and Risk Management, Fire Marshal, Fire Sprinkler Designer, Design Manager, Sprinkler Installer or Mechanic, and related occupations

-Program Notes: The purpose of the associate of applied science (AAS) degree curriculum is to prepare students for immediate employment upon graduation.
+PROGRAM NOTES: The purpose of the associate of applied science (AAS) degree curriculum is to prepare students for immediate employment upon graduation.
 Four-year college and university transfer opportunities for AAS degrees, if existing, are usually very specific in nature.
 JSRCC has formal transfer articulation agreements with four-year institutions that enable graduates who qualify to transfer courses completed in the AAS degree.
-These transfer articulation agreements may substitute some courses in the AAS degree curriculum with courses that typically transfer to senior institutions.
+These transfer articulation agreements are subject to change or expiration.
+In addition, students may substitute some courses in the AAS degree curriculum with courses that typically transfer to senior institutions.
 Students interested in transferring in general or transferring under a formal transfer articulation agreement should consult their faculty advisor upon program entry for further guidance.